 With all kinds of love,

-Our form for requesting funds is currently closed while we work to disperse funds.
+Our form for requesting funds is currently closed.
 If you would like to be notified if the form reopens, please email us.

-If your situation is pressing, please email us to discuss and we will do our best to meet your need in part before April 5th or to connect you with someone else who possibly can meet your need now.
+If your situation is pressing, please email us to discuss and we will do our best to meet your need or to connect you with someone else who possibly can meet your need now.

 Crip fund is an ad-hoc care collective comprised of disabled, chronically ill, and immunocompromised people who are pooling funds for direct distribution to chronically ill, disabled, and immunocompromised people in serious financial need living in the United States during COVID-19.